Feedback archive → Feedback 2008

 In olden times the English people—for it did not seem fitting that I should speak of other nations’ observance of the year and yet be silent about my own nation’s—calculated their months according to the course of the Moon.
 Hence, after the manner of the Greeks and the Romans, [the months] take their name from the Moon, for the Moon is called ‘mona’ and the month ‘monath’.
 The first month, which the Latins call January, is Giuli; February is called Solmonath; March Hrethmonath; April, Eosturmonath … Eosturmonath has a name which is now translated ‘Paschal month’ and which was once called after a goddess of theirs named Eostre, in whose honour feasts were celebrated in that month.
 Now they designate that Paschal season by her name, calling the joys of the new rite by the time-honoured name of the old observance.
 [De temporum ratione (On the Reckoning of Time), c.
 730]

 There are two major problems with this linkage.
 The first is the lack of corroboration for this Anglo-Saxon goddess Eostre anywhere else.
 Nor is there any equivalent in Germanic paganism.
-So this Eostre seems to be the result of Bede’s own theorising rather than any knowledge of ancient pagan customs.
+There is also not the slightest proof of any connection with Ishtar.
+And there is absolute nothing said about eggs, bunnies, or anything else about this Eostre.

 The Easter bunny goes back to German Lutherans, not pagans, although it was a hare, probably in the same created kind as the rabbit (laporid).
 Because of their proverbially high fertility rate, ancient writers such as Pliny the Elder and Plutarch thought it was hermaphroditic and could thus reproduce without fertilization.
 Then Christians used this as a symbol of the Virgin Mary.

 Some have claimed that the hare was the sacred animal of Eostre.
-But as shown above, it’s most doubtful that any Eostre was ever worshipped, because the only evidence is from Bede.
-And he never mentioned any animal associated with her.
-A non-existent association with a non-existent goddess is hardly good grounds for seeing paganism in the Easter bunny!
+But as noted, the only extant account of Eostre is from Bede, and he never mentioned any animal associated with her, or eggs.
+A non-existent association with a singly-attested goddess is hardly good grounds for seeing paganism in the Easter bunny or Easter eggs!

 Would it matter that much?